-A particular consequence of the observation we report here can be relevant for experiments in which the strong scalar coupling regime is created by radio frequency irradiation, i.e., isotropic mixing for TOCSY (Braunschweiler and Ernst, 1983).
-We have recently introduced a two-field TOCSY experiment in which isotropic mixing is carried out at 0.33 T and chemical shift evolutions occur at the high field (Kadeřávek et al., 2017), which makes broadband carbon-13 TOCSY straightforward.
-This study included a control experiment where no radio frequency pulses were applied at the low field (see Fig. 3b in Kadeřávek et al., 2017).
-Intuitively, one would have expected cross peaks to be observed for carbon-13 nuclei in strongly coupled networks at 0.33 T. Some cross peaks could indeed be observed within the aliphatic carbon region of leucine and in the aromatic ring of phenylalanine.
-The current investigation suggests that strong scalar couplings between carbon-13 nuclei are less prevalent than expected at 0.33 T. The observed cross peaks were possibly due to cross relaxation and not necessarily coherent evolution under strong scalar couplings.
-Conventional TOCSY experiments might also be altered by the effect of large heteronuclear scalar couplings.
-In this case, isotropic mixing sequences have been optimized on isolated pairs of two coupled spins (Kadkhodaie et al., 1991), excluding the effects of scalar couplings to heteronuclei or as heteronuclear decoupling sequences that happen to be efficient at isotropic mixing (Rucker and Shaka, 1989; Shaka et al., 1988).
-Although isotropic mixing sequences decouple heteronuclear scalar couplings, optimizing simultaneously for homo- and heteronuclear scalar coupling operators may improve homonuclear coherence transfers.
-Such effects of couplings to heteronuclei are of relevance for abundant nuclei such as protons or 13C spins in uniformly 13C-labeled molecules.
+A particular consequence of the observation we report here can be relevant for experiments where the strong scalar-coupling regime is created by radio-frequency irradiation: isotropic mixing for TOCSY (Braunschweiler and Ernst, 1983).
+We have recently introduced a two-field TOCSY experiment where isotropic mixing is carried out at 0.33 T and chemical shift evolutions occur at high field (Kadeřávek et al., 2017), which makes broadband carbon-13 TOCSY straightforward.
+This study included a control 351 experiment where no radio-frequency pulses were applied at low field (see Figure 3.b in reference 352 (Kadeřávek et al., 2017).
+Intuitively, one would have expected cross-peaks to be observed for carbon-13 353 nuclei in strongly-coupled networks at 0.33 T. Some cross peaks could indeed be observed within the 354 aliphatic carbon region of leucine and in the aromatic ring of phenylalanine.
+The current investigation 355 suggests that strong scalar couplings between carbon-13 nuclei are less prevalent than expected at 0.33 356 T. The observed cross-peaks were possibly due to cross-relaxation and not necessarily coherent evolution 357 under strong scalar couplings.
+Conventional TOCSY experiments might also be altered by the effect of 358 large heteronuclear scalar couplings.
+In this case, isotropic mixing sequences have been optimized on 359 isolated pairs of two coupled spins (Kadkhodaie et al., 1991), excluding the effects of scalar couplings to 360 heteronuclei or as heteronuclear decoupling sequences that happen to be efficient at isotropic mixing 361 (Rucker and Shaka, 1989; Shaka et al., 1988).
+Although isotropic mixing sequences decouple heteronuclear 362 scalar couplings, optimizing simultaneously for homo- and heteronuclear scalar coupling operators may 363 improve homonuclear coherence transfers.
+Such effects of couplings to heteronuclei are of relevance for 364 abundant nuclei (protons), whereas for other nuclei they become important when uniform spin labelling 365 is used.